andey-robins/compilers/06/README.md

 - [ ] fix parsing for nested expressions
 - [x] fix statements after if statement not working
 - [x] fix segfaults in constructors
-- [ ] fix segfault in return test cases
+- [x] fix segfault in return test cases
 - [x] fix segfault in new test cases
 - [x] fix segfault in main test cases
 - [ ] add in error checking for correct number of arguments
-- [ ] add in line numbers to output
+- [x] add in line numbers to output
-- [ ] cascade lines and line number up through types like we do with annotations
+- [x] cascade lines and line number up through types like we do with annotations
 - [x] fix block parsing as statements
 - [x] typecheck nested blocks
+- [ ] get array return types working again
+- [ ] augment all error messages with line and line number